 Flip the turkey over so it is breast side down and find the spine.
 Use a pair of kitchen shears to cut along both sides of the backbone until you can remove it completely.
 It can take some hand strength to cut through the bone, and a sharp knife might work better if your kitchen scissors aren’t up to the task.

-For safety, I recommend investing in poultry sheers.
-I find them to be the easiest way to manage cutting along the backbone of the turkey without too much strain.
+For safety, I recommend investing in sharp poultry sheers.
+I find them to be the easiest way to manage cutting along the backbone of the turkey for this spatchcock technique without too much strain.

-Flip the turkey over so it is breast side up, and press down with the palm of your hand on the breast to crack the breast bone.
+Flip the bird breast side up, and press down with the palm of your hand on the breast to crack the breast bone.
 Open the turkey up and lay it out evenly with the breast, things, and wings all on an even level.
 Tuck the wings back behind the breast by folding the wings up and the tips back, under the breast bone.

 That’s it!
-Place the bird on a baking sheet to get it ready for cooking.
+Place the bird on a baking sheet or big roasting pan to get it ready for cooking.

 - Turkey – Make sure your whole turkey fits in the smoker once it is spatchcocked.